Hochschild cohomology commutes with adic completion: The functors

 of functors

 \end{cor}

 \begin{cor} Let $A$ be a commutative ring, and let $B$ be a commutative $A$-algebra.
-Let $\a\subseteq A$ be a finitely generated weakly proregular, let $\b = \a \cdot B$, and assume that $\b$ is also weakly proregular.
+Let $\a\subseteq A$ be a weakly proregular ideal, let $\b = \a \cdot B$, and assume that $\b$ is also weakly proregular.
 Then there is an isomorphism

 of functors

 where $\widehat{B} := \Lambda_{\b}(B)$. \end{cor}